-On October 8, 2019, in regular session, the Brevard County Commission approved Ordinance 19-20, a 180-day moratorium on any new permits that would expand the application of biosolids to lands in Brevard County.
+On October 8, 2019, in regular session, the Brevard County Commissioners approved Ordinance 19-20, a 180day moratorium on any new permits that would expand the application of biosolids to lands in Brevard County.
 The Board directed staff to sample potential causes or contributing factors of lake pollution and report back to the Board in six months for re-evaluation.

-On March 24, 2020, in regular session, the Board of County Commissioners voted in favor of holding a public hearing for the extension of the temporary biosolids moratorium.
-Ordinance 20-05, the 180-day extension of the temporary biosolids moratorium was approved by the Board of County Commissioners on April 7, 2020, in regular session.
-On October 6, 2020, in regular session, the another 180-day extension was passed as Ordinance 2020-18.
+On April 7, 2020, in regular session, the Board of County Commissioners voted in favor of Ordinance 20-05, a 180-day extension of the temporary biosolids moratorium.
+On October 6, 2020, in regular session, another 180-day extension was passed as Ordinance 2020-18.
+The moratorium was extended again on March 9, 2021, in regular session, as Ordinance 2021-07.

 Biosolids legislation in Senator Mayfield's Clean Waterways Act (Senate Bill 712) was approved by the Legislature on March 12, 2020, and approved by Governor DeSantis on June 30, 2020.
-This legislation allows for the extension of county biosolids moratoria adopted prior to November 1, 2019.
-The Department of Environmental Protection is proceeding with rule revision and staff are closely monitoring the progress for revisions that consider the latest research in phosphorus pollution.
+This legislation directed the Department of Environmental Protection (FDEP) to revise its rules to reduce the impacts of biosolids on water quality and allowed for the extension of county biosolids moratoria adopted prior to November 1, 2019.
+On June 21, 2021, Governor DeSantis signed House Bill 1309 allowing the FDEP to move forward with rule adoption without review by the Environmental Regulation Commission.